-E-2 Treaty Investors Visa or E-2 Visa is an investment based non-immigrant visa that provides an opportunity for foreign investors to invest and live in the United States.
-If you are a business owner or entrepreneur from one of the Treaty countries, and you plan to develop and direct the operations of an enterprise in which you have invested, or, of an enterprise in which you are actively in the process of investing a “substantial amount” of capital as required by the Immigration and Nationality Act that will create jobs in the United States, then the E-2 Visa may be the appropriate visa for you.
+E-2 Treaty Investors Visa is an investment based non-immigrant visa that allows foreign investors to invest and live in the United States.
+The E2 investor must be a business owner or entrepreneur from one of the Treaty countries.
+They must also intend to develop and direct an operations of an enterprise in which he/she has invested, or, of an enterprise in which he/she is actively in the process of investing.
+There is no legal limit to the E2 investor visa minimum investment amount.

-Who is eligible for an E-2 Treaty Investors Visa?
+Who is eligible for an E2 Investor Visa?

 - Citizens from one of the Treaty countries.

-- Entrepreneurs/Nationals making a “substantial” and “non-marginal investment in to a United States company/enterprise;
+- Entrepreneurs/Nationals making a “substantial” and “non-marginal investment in a United States company/enterprise;

 - E2 visas are for principal investors of the company (ie. Owning at least 50% of the company) as well as nationals of the treaty country that will be employed as managers or essential skills employees.